Webinative/dockerise-django/docs/part_3.md

 DJANGO_SECRET_KEY="django-insecure-q-*lrcfa-ll41wh@9=l+f=96%!9%vpm8h)jdw)gpw7)i41c94k"
 ```

-Note that all keys have a prefix `DJANGO_` acting as a namespace.
+Note that all keys have the prefix `DJANGO_` acting as a namespace.

 Next, we'll update `settings.py` to read these values from the environment.